Answers to Some Frequently Asked Questions

 Listen right now using on-demand audio on this site

-New editions are made available for you to hear via on-demand streaming on this site within a day or two of their first broadcast on Resonance Extra (or sooner, if the station has to delay broadcast).
+New editions are made available for you to hear via on-demand streaming on this site immediately their first broadcast on Resonance Extra.See the list of all shows on this site or visit Phantom Circuit's page on Mixcloud.com.

 DAB radio and streaming on Resonance Extra

-You can also hear Phantom Circuit on radio station Resonance Extra at 7 pm UK time on the second and fourth Tuesday of each month (this revised schedule takes effect in 2018).
-This may vary once in a while, according to the station’s changing scheduling needs.
+You can also hear Phantom Circuit on radio station Resonance Extra at 7 pm UK time on the second and fourth Tuesday of each month.
+This may vary on rare occasions, according to the station's changing scheduling needs.

 You can listen to Resonance Extra's live stream on its Web site.
 It can also be heard over DAB radio in the city of Brighton & Hove and some surrounding areas.
 Resonance Extra archives Phantom Circuit and other shows it has broadcast in its Mixcloud channel.